ianmarcinkowski/gilded-rose-angular-jest/README.md

 This is an implementation of
-[Emily Bache's Gilded Rose refactoring kata](https://github.com/emilybache/GildedRose-Refactoring-Kata) in an Angular front-end app, but using Jest.
-Perhaps one day I'll submit this as a PR to the original repo.
+[Emily Bache's Gilded Rose refactoring kata](https://github.com/emilybache/GildedRose-Refactoring-Kata) in an Angular front-end app, which can be extended during pair programming practice inside of a working Angular app.

-This is intended as a pairing exercise with other devs at work.

 ## Converting a stock Angular app with Jasmine to using Jest